Danny Miller (actor)

 Daniel Benedict Miller (born 2 January 1991) is an English actor.
-He is known for portraying the role of Aaron Dingle in the ITV soap opera Emmerdale, for which he has won the British Soap Award for Best Actor in 2011, 2012 and 2016.
-He won the twenty-first series of I'm a Celebrity...Get Me Out of Here!.
+He is known for his role as Aaron Dingle in the ITV soap opera Emmerdale, for which he has won the British Soap Award for Best Actor in 2011, 2012 and 2016.
+He won the twenty-first series of I'm a Celebrity...Get Me Out of Here! in 2021.

 Career

-In 2007, at the age of 16, Miller made his television debut when he portrayed Kyle Brown in the BBC drama series Grange Hill.
+In 2007, at the age of 16, Miller made his television debut when he played Kyle Brown in the BBC drama series Grange Hill.
 He appeared in 8 episodes.
-In 2008, Miller began portraying the role of Aaron Livesy on the ITV soap opera Emmerdale.
+In 2008, Miller began playing Aaron Livesy on the ITV soap opera Emmerdale.
 In 2011, he announced that he was leaving Emmerdale and his last appearance would be in spring 2012.

 On 22 October 2011, alongside his family, Miller appeared on the ITV game show All Star Family Fortunes.
 From December 2012 to January 2013, he starred as Prince Charming in the pantomime production of Cinderella at the Grand Theatre in Blackpool.
 Later in 2013, he appeared in the ITV drama Lightfields.
 In April 2014, Miller played William in the BBC production of Jamaica Inn.
 Miller joined the cast of Scott & Bailey, in late 2013, as series regular Rob Waddington.
 He appeared in the series until 2014.

 In April 2014, Miller agreed to return to Emmerdale and reprised his role as Aaron Livesy later that year.
 His return scenes aired on 14 August 2014.

 In November 2021, Miller was announced as a contestant on the twenty-first series of I'm a Celebrity...Get Me Out of Here!.
 He was announced winner of the series on 12 December.